Cordero080/nexus-geom-lab/docs/study-plan-update/v2-refactored-nov-2025/REFACTORING_CHANGELOG.md

 - [ ] Consider more custom hooks (useThreeScene, useControls)
 - [ ] Add integration with error tracking (Sentry)
 - [ ] Create more shared utility functions as patterns emerge
+- [ ] Add TypeScript interfaces for config/onChange objects
+- [ ] Document the config object shape for new developers

 ---